DevilYangS/EMO-NAS-CD/ReadMe.md

 ## Citation

-If you find this work helpful in your research, please use the following BibTex entry to cite our paper.
+If you find this work helpful in your research, please cite our paper using the following BibTex entry.

 ```
 @article{yang2024evolutionary,